charliekozey/charliekozey.github.io/content/pages/about.md

 * Spending six weeks at the Recurse Center to become a dramatically better programmer
 * Trying to get my first job as a software engineer
 * Making music
-* Trying to keep my houseplants alive
+* Keeping my houseplants alive

 The last ten years: